-Gamification as an engagement tool in the health and wellness industry has become a norm, however, personalization in gamification is truly more motivating for the user, and leads to better weight loss results.
+Gamification as an engagement tool in the health and wellness industry has become a norm, however, personalization in gamification is truly more motivating for the user, and leads to better weight loss results to improve employee health.

 Currently, most workplace health programs include some form of gamification.
 Some even address many of the areas identified by Accenture.
 The problem is that very few programs address the seventh and possibly most important area – personalization.